k0sproject/k0s/docs/architecture/adr-001-autopilot-oci-basic-auth-support.md

 }
 ```

-`ArtifactPullSecret` property is of type `SecretReference` as defined by `k8s.io/api/core/v1` package.
-The secret pointed by the provided `ArtifactPullSecret` will be used for pulling artifacts using either HTTP[S] or OCI protocols and is expected to by of type `kubernetes.io/dockerconfigjson` if the protocol in use is `oci://` or of type `Opaque` if protocols `http://` or `https://` are used (see below for details on the Secret layout).
+`SecretRef` property is of type `SecretReference` as defined by `k8s.io/api/core/v1` package.
+The secret pointed by the provided `SecretRef` will be used for pulling artifacts using either HTTP[S] or OCI protocols and is expected to by of type `kubernetes.io/dockerconfigjson` if the protocol in use is `oci://` or of type `Opaque` if protocols `http://` or `https://` are used (see below for details on the Secret layout).

 Example configuration for OCI: